ailequal/hackintosh/HOLLYWOOD/README.md

 Double check that SecureBootModel is set to 'Disabled', otherwise you will be stuck in an endless bootloop.

-A custom kext for USB mapping is included, so the XhciPortLimit is set to False (soon).
+A custom kext for USB mapping is not (yet) included, so the XhciPortLimit is set to True.

 ### acpi

 Right now I am using the following Pre-Built SSDTs.
-I will sooner compile them manually.
+One day maybe I will compile them (maybe).

 * SSDT-AWAC.aml
 * SSDT-EC-USBX-DESKTOP.aml